juliasilge/supervised-ML-case-studies-course/slides/chapter4_01.md

 #   v176 <int>, v177 <int>, v178 <int>, v179 <int>, v180 <int>
 ```

-Notes: Where 1 corresponds to "disagree very much" and 5 corresponds to "agree very much".
+Notes: The integer 1 corresponds to "disagree very much" and 5 corresponds to "agree very much".
 This kind of coding is convenient for our modeling purposes here.
-The data that you will have available within this case study is just this subset of the survey, that is, the agree/disagree statements, plus age.
+The data that you will have available within this case study is only this subset of the survey: the agree/disagree statements, plus age.

 ---